RicardoRam/Notes/Study_tips/Learning_How_To_Learn.md

 The pomodoro technique is used to learn something new while avoiding procrastination.
 In summary, it requires cycles of concentrated studying for a period of time, followed by a short break, and then a small reward.
 Before you begin, minimize the distractions around you.
-That means if it's possible, go to a quiet place and remove anything distracting, especially devices.
+If it's possible, go to a quiet place and remove anything distracting from your study space, especially devices.
 During the pomodoro, your focus should be on spending your best effort actively learning for 25 minutes.
 Your focus should not be about the end result because you may not be able to complete your task in 25 minutes.
-Over enough pomodoro's, the task will be complete as a side effect.
+Tasks will become complete as a side effect of doing enough pomodoro's.

 Requires: